- What is cancer?

 Melanoma is the fourth most common cancer diagnosed in Australia1, which along with New Zealand has the world's highest incidence rate for melanoma.

 Incidence and mortality

-In 2009 there were over 11,500 new cases of melanoma diagnosed in Australia, accounting for nearly one in ten cancer diagnoses.
+In 2010, 11,405 new cases of melanoma were diagnosed in Australia, accounting for nearly one in ten cancer diagnoses.

 In Australia in 2011, there were 1544 deaths due to melanoma.

-Melanoma is the seventh most common cause of cancer death in Australian men and tenth most common in Australian women.
+Melanoma is the sixth most common cause of cancer death in Australian men and tenth most common in Australian women.